 Is Mobile Authentication the Answer?

-Biometric identification and authentication methods available through mobile applications are often cheaper than traditional biometrics and therefore more accessible to businesses.
-Updating security protocols can put a strain on budgets even at the enterprise level, but since mobile biometrics rely on the devices employees and customers already own, there’s no need to invest in additional hardware prior to implementation.
+Biometric identification and authentication methods available through mobile applications are often cheaper than traditional biometrics systems and therefore more accessible to businesses.
+Updating security protocols can put a strain on budgets even at the enterprise level, but since mobile authentications rely on the devices employees and customers already own, there’s no need to invest in additional hardware prior to implementation.
 Mobile biometrics applications can be tailored to match the unique use cases of each enterprise and custom-built to individualized specifications.

 Biometrics tend to be faster than other authentication methods, creating a better user experience across the board.
 Instead of entering a series of passwords or struggling to recall answers to security questions, employees and customers are able to gain access using an identifier they can’t lose or forget.
 For the growing number of mobile employees at the enterprise level, the use of biometrics simplifies network access from any location while preserving the security of sensitive corporate data.